-The Township of Cranford is committed to incorporating public input into its ongoing hazard mitigation planning.
+The Township of Berkeley Heights is committed to incorporating public input into its ongoing hazard mitigation planning.
 The public will have an opportunity to comment on the Plan prior to any changes and during the 5-year plan update.
 The annual progress reports will be posted on the County mitigation website in addition to the adopted Plan.
+The Township will place a link to the plan on its municipal website.